 To get to the Davis Creek trailhead from the parking area follow the signs toward the campground and cabin.
 There are signs for the trailhead and you should have no problem finding the trail which begins at the large bridge crossing the West Boulder River.

 After crossing the bridge the trail can be a bit confusing as there are a number of trails/roads right past the bridge.
 However, there are plenty of signs as the trail begins to climb up the hillside.
 The trail is in good shape but from mid-summer on it can get overgrown with dense vegetation.
 There are some excellent berry patches along the trail which means there are often bears around.
 Always be Bear Aware!

 The trail heads basically west and in about 4 miles it intersects with the Canyon Creek Trail (trail #56) which is a steep and rugged trail that heads north toward Shell Mountain.
 In another 1 1/4 mile or so the Davis Creek trail reaches the junction with the Blacktail Creek trail (# 337).
 The 5 miles from the trailhead to the Blacktail Creek trail climb a total of 1,200 ft so it’s not as steep as many Absaroka mountain trails.

 The Davis Creek trail has been rerouted in places and most maps show the old trail route.
-The intersection with the Blacktail Creek trail has changed so follow the trail not the map.
-The intersection is now nearly 1/4 mile west from what is shown on the maps.
+The intersection with the Blacktail Creek trail has changed so follow the trail, not the map.
+The intersection is now nearly 1/4 mile west of what is shown on the maps.
 Normally, the trail is obvious so follow the trail and you should do fine.